alsritter/Genergaming/README.md

 # Why is Genergaming?

+Genergaming is an editor that can edit game map generation games online.
+Once the map is drawn, it can be run online through a WebGL client written in Unity.

+⚠ It is not suitable for mobile terminal, please use Chrome or Edge to open it.
 ⚠ Because there are still some unfinished functions, so I will not expose the code for the moment

 https://alsritter.github.io/Genergaming/#/